DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/typescript.md

-# React Chart - TypeScript
+# React Chart - TypeScript Support

-[TypeScript](https://www.typescriptlang.org) is a JavaScript superset with a strict syntax, developed by Microsoft.
-It supports static typing and enables catching errors at build time.

-React Chart comes with TypeScript definitions that facilitate its use in TypeScript projects.
+The React Scheduler is supplied with TypeScript definitions.
+Strict typing allows you to catch bugs at earlier stages and use features like code completion and automated refactoring.

 .embedded-demo({ "path": "chart-basic/typescript", "showThemeSelector": true })